How competitive is the admissions process for the summer Arabic programs?

 - Al-Kitaab fii Ta'allum al-'Arabiyya: A Textbook for Beginning Arabic: Part Two, 3rd ed.(Brustad, al-Batal, al-Tonsi) (+ accompanying website)

-A non-refundable deposit of $500 is required upon acceptance into the program and will be deducted from the applicants' tuition fees.
 The full fees are due around one month before the start of the program.
 Details of how to pay are included in the letter of acceptance.
-Payments can be made by check, cash, or bank transfer.
+Payments can be made by cash or bank transfer.
 Credit card payments are not accepted.
 Can students in the program do research or work part time during the program?

 The summer Arabic program is highly intensive, so students will have very little time to engage in any other activities.
 Students have 6 hours of classroom study per day and should expect an additional 4 or 5 hours of homework.Do students receive a transcript at the end of the program?